MockingbirdME/game_md/Dev's D20 version/core rules.md

   - Limitations: none.
   - Theme(s):
   - Description: target takes 2X, plus two per additional arcane cost spent on this effect, bludgeoning damage.
 The caster may spend an additional arcane cost to either apply the effects of a bash melee attack to this effect or to make the damage penetrating that reduces the armor value of the target by X, plus one for each additional arcane cost spent for this effect.
+- *Freeze Creature (3)*
+  - Limitations: none.
+  - Theme(s): cold
+  - Description: the target suffers X plus one per additional arcane cost spent on this power cold damage, if the target suffers at least one wound from this effect they gain a level of disadvantage to all skill checks on their turn that use body or reflexes as the primary attribute.
+- *Freeze Liquid (2)*
+  - Limitations: none.
+  - Theme(s): cold
+  - Description: instantly freeze up to X plus one per additional arcane cost spent for this effect pints of water, additional successes can be spent to affect other types of liquid one success for beer, two for wine or ink, three for spirits or oil, etc. One additional success can be spent to shape the ice at the casters whim including to make melee weapons with the magically hardened ice, it takes one pint to make a small weapon, three to make a one handed weapon, 5 to make a hand and a half weapon, and 8 to make a two handed weapon.
 - *Light (1)*
   - Limitations: none.
   - Theme(s): fire, lightning, matter, or perception